Baseflow/flutter-geolocator/geolocator_android/example/README.md

-# geolocator_example
+# geolocator_android_example

-Demonstrates how to use the geolocator plugin.
+Demonstrates how to use the geolocator_android plugin.

 ## Getting Started